 It began with a gift of land in 2004 by Mr. and Mrs. W.E.
 Singleton.
 Singleton Hall (sixth-eighth grades) opened in 2008.
 Ten years later, Hubbard Hall welcomed kindergarten-fifth grade students in August of 2018.
 And now…The Assembly Hall.

 The Assembly Hall will be the center point of the Singleton Campus and the center point of activity.
 All students will attend weekly chapel and music and arts in the Assembly Hall.
 Plays, musical performances, and special presentations will happen in the performing art space.
-Seating in the performing arts space may be arranged to either face the stage or turned to face the sweeping colored glass with the defined cross which serves as a reminder of the School’s mission.
+Seating in the performing arts space may be arranged to either face the stage or rotated to face the sweeping colored glass with the defined cross which serves as a reminder of the School’s mission.

 The Assembly Hall will provide much needed space to enrich and grow St. Michael’s Performing Arts program.